Eddycrack864/UVR5-UI/info/docs.md

 ## Best Models
 ### Instrumental
-1. MelBand Roformer | Instrumental by becruily (Working on adding it)
+1. MelBand Roformer | Instrumental by becruily (Added)
 2. MelBand Roformer | INSTV6N by Gabox (Working on adding it)
 3. MelBand Roformer Kim | Inst V1 (E) by Unwa (Added)
 4. MelBand Roformer | INSTV6 by Gabox (Working on adding it)